 How to Diagnose Lupus: It's Not So Cut and Dry

-The diagnosis of lupus is not always straightforward, but great strides are being made.
+The diagnosis of lupus is not always straightforward.
 Signs and symptoms can vary from person to person, and one test cannot diagnose lupus.
-Your signs and symptoms, certain blood and urine tests, and a physical exam by your doctor will help to make the diagnosis.
-Tests may include:

 While great advances are being made in lupus, there is no cure yet.
-Treatments act to limit symptoms, prevent end-organ damage, and lower the risk of recurrence.
+Treatments act to limit symptoms, prevent organ damage, and lower the risk of flare-ups.

 Common drugs used to treat lupus include:

 - NSAIDs like naproxen sodium (Aleve) and ibuprofen (Advil, Motrin IB, others) can help to relieve joint and muscle pain and relieve fever.

 - Hydroxychloroquine (Plaquenil) or chloroquine.
 Almost everyone receives one of these medicines daily to help with fatigue and fever, muscle pain, and skin symptoms, as well as lowering the number of flares.

 - Corticosteroids, like prednisone, are used in patients that have organ involvement and inflammation, but their benefits should be weighed against possible side effects like increased risk of infection, bone thinning, weight gain, elevated blood glucose (sugar) or development of diabetes.